 The Fiji interim government has published its revised Public Order Act, granting itself extended and vast powers to maintain security.

-The act also allows for closer controls on anyone suspected of breaking the law and detailed rules for meetings, parades and processions.
+The Act also allows for closer controls on anyone suspected of breaking the law and detailed rules for meetings, parades and processions.

-Police are allowed to ban any private gathering attended by a person who has been found in breach of any conditions imposed on previous meetings.
+The Act also allows police to ban any private gathering attended by a person who has been found in breach of any conditions imposed on previous meetings.